rewbs/sd-parseq/README.md

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/74455/200856608-d90762f4-b682-4b79-88ff-e8b3fa90813d.png">

-### Option 2: Parseq script
+### Parseq Script installation (deprecated)

-This is mostly a legacy approach: Deforum is by far a more powerful animation back-end.
+This is a legacy approach: Deforum is by far a more powerful animation back-end.
 Use this approach if you don't want to use Deforum for some reason, and would prefer to use Parseq's own back-end integration with A1111.

 - Have a working installation of [Automatic1111's Stable Diffusion UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
 - [Install ffmpeg](https://ffmpeg.org/download.html)